DrinkyBird/epsilon/readme.txt

   * AOW31 - Hoth

 CHANGELOG
+    Latest:
+      * epsilon_donatewait default has been set to 120
+      * Repair facility no longer steals iron curtain
+      * Maps
+        * AOW28
+          * Fixed an incorrect line action on the blue WF's purchase terminal

     r255 (24/03/2020):
       * Destroying the enemy refinery no longer prevents your team's harvesters from returning Tiberium
       * Repair guns no longer check if it's Sudden Death
       * Team Boost crate only sets a player's health if it's lower than their spawn health (so Iron Curtain is preserved)
+      * Weapons
+        * Rifle has been nerfed; does less damage and alt attack takes longer
       * Maps
         * AOW02
           * Fixed an incorrect texture on the red base wall